All work and no play makes… okay, okay I’ll stop!

 “Maybe it’s because, even though the outcome is desirable, most team activities pretty much suck.
 They’re either tired and boring or just plain awkward, leading participants to feel awkward, too.”

 I wonder what Sam really thinks about team activities!
-But as a business leader, Sam recognizes that employees who love their company culture and feel engaged at work are 87% less likely to leave.
+As a business leader, Sam recognizes that employees who love their company culture and feel engaged at work are less likely to leave.
 It’s in everyone’s best interest to schedule team meetings that don’t suck.

 We’ve gathered the 21 best team building activities to help make sure your next event is amazing.
 Many of our specific examples are located in Boston, but the activities should be available in most regions around the world.